Fleet-class unmanned surface vessel: Operational history

 In October 2014, Textron Systems won a $33.8 million contract from the U.S. Navy for the Fleet-class as the Common Unmanned Surface Vessel (CUSV).
 52 boats are to be produced to equip 24 MCM mission packages with two vessels each, along with six for training and replacements.
 The CUSV completed its critical design review in November 2015 and moved into production in January 2016, with deliveries planned for early 2017 as part of Increment 3 of the LCS MCM package.

 On 22 July 2022, the UISS reached initial operational capability (IOC), formally approving it to begin operating in the fleet.
+The full LCS mine countermeasures mission package (MCM MP) achieved IOC on 1 May 2023; in addition to the UISS, the MCM USV tows the AN/AQS-20C mine hunting and identification system.